namaggarwal/splitwise/README.md

 1. getId() - Returns the id of the group
 2. getBalances() - Returns a list of ```Balance``` object
+3. setId(id) - sets the id of the group

 ### Balance